Announcing the Extension of Dr. Edward B. Healton as Executive Vice President and Executive Dean of Georgetown University Medical Center

 In the months since his appointment, Dr. Healton has guided this process with extraordinary care.
 During the last year and a half, he has engaged with faculty and staff to address key issues shaping this moment for our Medical Center, and has worked closely with colleagues across our community to ensure a process guided by four key principles: ongoing engagement and dialogue; transparency; creating a supportive work environment; and mutual accountability.
-You can read more about this active reflection and deliberation process here.
+You can read more about this active reflection and deliberation process here (new window).

 As a result of these ongoing efforts, Dr. Healton has helped us to establish five primary areas of focus for our Medical Center: aging and age-related diseases; cancer; brain and behavior; population health; and global health.

 Dr. Healton has also worked with Provost Robert Groves and Dean William Treanor, Executive Vice President and Dean of our Law Center, to more fully integrate our Medical Center with the Main Campus and the Law Center.
 Together, they have launched a joint recruitment effort designed to deepen inter-campus collaborations and interdisciplinary work.

 Our partnership with MedStar Health remains important to all we do at our Medical Center, and Dr. Healton will continue to strengthen and deepen our work with MedStar in the time ahead.